-It was a slow half-rainy half-sunny Saturday.
-I decided to quickly finish up with the closing of the month and all I needed was a couple of those forgotten invoices from my inbox.
+It was a slow half-rainy Saturday.
+I decided to quickly finish up with the closing of the month, and all I needed was a couple of those forgotten invoices from my inbox.
 So I sat at the computer and then it hit me.

 It’s not that I never thought about it, it just hit me with all its force how full my inbox was.